KajiTetsushi/struct-namespace/README.md

 # struct-namespace
-Supposedly way to have features enclosed in dot notation namespaces via structs.
+Supposed way to have features enclosed in dot notation namespaces via structs.

 ## Disclaimer
 You probably don't need to be here.
 This is a self-learning repo for whatever purposes it may serve.
 Use it at your own risk.